bartolomej/old-simulations/README.md

 # old-simulations

-Collection of older simulation / visualization projects.
+Collection of older simulation / visualization projects from 2018.